carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 <a href="../fig/01-06-05.png">
   <img src="../fig/01-06-05.png" width="512" height="512" alt="Gephi visualization" />
 </a>

+Each node is a gene family, which are labled with the name of a representative gene of the family.

 > ## Exercise 3: Exploring the pangenome graph.
 > Explore the options of visualization for the pangenome graph, try yo color the nodes according to: